Ecwid/ecwid-api-docs/includes/_products.md

 ## Download product file

-Download a product file by file ID.
+Download a product file referring to its file ID.

 > Request example